jgraph/drawio-desktop/README.md

 To run this:
 1. npm install (in the root directory of this repo)
 2. npm install (in the drawio directory of this repo)
-3. export NODE_ENV=development if you want to develop/debug in dev mode.
+3. export DRAWIO_ENV=dev if you want to develop/debug in dev mode.
 4. If you run in dev mode, clone https://github.com/jgraph/mxgraph as a sibling directory to this repo, rename the folder containing the repo "mxgraph2".
 5. npm start runs the app.